Aigengrau/Project/README.md

 # cards
-Created a simple cards with menu was learning a adaptive design and interactivity with basic JavaScript
+Created a simple cards with menu from a figma design learned pseudo-element in css was learning a adaptive design with medua queries and interactivity with basic JavaScript